-Personnel in the Student Program Services (SPS) and Field Experiences (FE) offices have developed this Handbook in consultation with offices throughout the University.
-This Handbook is intended to provide students and Faculty members with information about the most commonly used academic policies and procedures.
-It should be used in conjunction with the University Calendar.
+Personnel in the Faculty of Education Student Program Services (SPS) and Field Experiences (FE) offices have developed this Handbook which is intended to provide students and Faculty members with information about the most commonly used academic policies and procedures.
+It should be used in conjunction with the University Calendar not in place of the University Calendar.

-Information in this publication is in accordance with the 2023/24 Calendar Year and is designed for students entering the Faculty of Education in Fall 2023.
-If you have any questions, a Directory of Advisors is included in this handbook.
+Information in this publication is in accordance with the 2024/25 Calendar Year and is designed for students entering the Faculty of Education in Fall 2024.
+If you have any questions, a Directory of Education and Advising Units is included in this handbook.
 Feel free to contact those listed for assistance.